 Most people who call us about building a padel court start with the same question: what does it cost?
-That is the right question.
-But the more important thing to understand first is what a padel court build actually involves, because it is not like building a tennis court or a pickleball court.
+That’s a key question, but the more important thing to understand first is what a padel court build actually involves, because it is not like building a tennis court or a pickleball court.
 There are more moving parts, more vendors, and more ways for a project to go sideways if nobody is coordinating the full picture.

 This guide walks through every phase of a padel court build in the US, what happens at each step, what you need to plan for, and where most first-time builds run into trouble.